jamiewessels/Capstone-3-Proposal/README.md

 I randomly split the raw images into training and validation sets, and then performed augmentation on the training set using the kera's ImageDataGenerator.
 This created 20 additional images per raw training image, by randomly performing the following transformations: rotation, shearing, dilation, and translations.

 ### About the Model
 I chose to use the Xception architecture, initialized to the ImageNet weights (add link to paper, keras.applications).
-This allowed me to leverage prior learning for a similar task, and accommodate my smaller sample size.
-The only changes made to the original architechture was the output layer, which was replaced by a 5-neuron softmax output.
+This allowed me to leverage prior learning to accommodate a smaller sample size.
+The only change made to the original Xception architecture was the output layer, which was set to a 5-neuron softmax output.

-The figure below shows the Xception architechture.
+The figure below shows a baic Xception structure.
 Colors indicate that the weights were adjusted from the original ImageNet weights.
-The tuning process is outlined in the section below.
 The final model and associated weights is saved as model.hdf5 (don't forget to rename it to this lolz).

+Xception Model Structure:

 <p align="center">
 <img src="images/Xception_model.png" width="600px" >